shikantazacomputers/Xray-examples/VLESS-gRPC-TLS/README.md

 "address": "grpc.shikantaza.xyz",
 ```

-Replace `id` example with your own UUID.
+Replace the `id` example with your own UUID.

 Example: